call for articles

 deadline for proposals: 1 August 2019, deadline for accepted and final submissions will be 30 September 2019

-For a proposal, send roughly 200 words outlining how you wish to approach this topic using the contact form HERE.
+For a proposal, send 200 words outlining how you wish to approach this issue, and state specifically how your topic relates to the call for articles.
+Use the contact form HERE.
 It doesn’t accept images, but you can describe them if they are critical to the proposal.

 Final texts should be 800-2000 words, or less when appropriate.
 Images must be 300dpi CMYK jpgs at least 2000px wide.
 Copyright clearance must be obtained for any images not your own.